ben1441/AlphaX/README.md

 ![AlphaX](https://telegra.ph/file/f4bd8ce3fcfdb38f2ff1d.jpg)

 ## How to Deploy AlphaX Userbot?
-Get Credentials
+Get given Credentials from Links below and save them, then click on Deploy to Heroku Button.
-## API ID AND API HASH
+### API ID AND API HASH
 Get your TELEGRAM ID's API id and API hash from [HERE](my.telegram.org).

 ### SESSION STRING